 Here are a few ideas:

-- Ask your assistant or secretary (if you are so lucky) to input all the contact information from the stack of cards on your desk into your contact manager of choice.
+- Ask your assistant (if you are so lucky) to input all the contact information from the stack of cards on your desk into your contact manager of choice.
 Or get a business card scanner that quickly grabs the data and tosses it into your CRM system.

 - Send an image of the card by snail mail or “e” to CloudContacts so that they can turn them into your own personal database.
 The service scans, transcribes and exports your business cards into formats that can be used for social networks, e-mail services and CRM systems.

 - Give Evernote a shot.
-One feature of this popular note-taking, idea-capturing app is that you can slip a special case over the back of your iPhone and instantly snap high-quality close-ups of business cards, which you then tag and store in your Evernote account.
+One feature of this note-taking, idea-capturing app is that you can slip a special case over the back of your iPhone and instantly snap high-quality close-ups of business cards, which you then tag and store in your Evernote account.